Seamful XAI: Operationalizing Seamful Design in Explainable AI: Findings

 \subsubsection{Designing with Seams}

-\textbf{Every participant was also able to design with the seams they crafted}: to strategically select from the available seams those that would be worth revealing to augment a users' agency.
+\textbf{Every participant succeeded to design with the seams they crafted}: to strategically select seams that would be worth revealing to augment user agency.

 This step was supported by the use of reflection cards and the breakdown of agency into three dimensions: actionability, contestability, and appropriation.
 Participants \textbf{appreciated how the deliberative exercise helped them design seamfully}. \textit{First,} the “decomposition of agency into the three dimensions helped them “grapple with the abstract concept of agency” (P07, P10).
 They underscored how the three dimensions were “more accessible, operational, and on the ground” (P15). \textit{Second,} the deliberation empowered participants to be “decisive about filtering the seams and ensuring that every seam in the reflection card had earned its place” (P33).
 This way, there was no “seam bloat” problem where “practitioners would jam too many seams and overwhelm users” (P39, P28). \textit{Third,} the deliberative process helped participants “embed their design voices because the seams revealed are just as intentional as the ones hidden” (P18).
-This participant articulates the value added by the filtering activities at a process level:

-\begin{quote} Most frameworks I've used \textit{stop} at the \textit{generation} phase, leaving us with a list of harms and no idea of what to do with them.
-This is the \textit{first one} that lets me filter (step 3) and figure out what to \textit{do} with them \textit{systematically}.
-This reminds me of one of the diamonds of the double diamonds of user-centered design...[steps]
+\begin{quote} Most RAI frameworks \textit{stop} at the \textit{generation} phase, leaving us with a list of harms and \textit{no idea of what to do with them}.
+This is the \textit{first one} that lets me filter and figure out what to \textit{do} with them \textit{systematically}.
+It's like the double diamonds of user-centered design...[steps]
 1-2 being the generative part and 2-3 as the filtering part.
-(P06, UXR, emphasis added) \end{quote}
+(P06) \end{quote}